ooikk/Arduino-Documentation/02_RFID/RFID.md

 - Which key can Read data.
 - Which key can Write data.
 - Which key can Change the keys themselves.
-2. Your Card's Configuration.
-With your current settings (FF 07 80 69), the card follows these rules:
+2. The Card's Configuration.
+With the current settings (FF 07 80 69), the card follows these rules:
 - **Key A**: Is marked as "Internal/Protected."
-It can often be used for reading, but the card is configured to hide it (which is why it showed up as 00 in your dump).
+It can often be used for reading, but the card is configured to hide it (which is why it showed up as 00 in the dump).
 - **Key B**: Is marked as the "Master" for that sector.
 It has been given permission to both Read and Write to all data blocks in that sector.
 3. Why use the same key?
   It simplifies the workflow.
 Instead of needing to manage two different keys (one for the "Reader" device and one for the "Writer" device), you can use Key B as a single password that grants full access.